angelolz/obs-replay-tool/README.md

 This is currently a work in progress right now, but from testing it works so far, although I do want to add some features.

+# Features
+- Replays can be saved into their own folders, given a base path to save to.
+- Turn off Replay Buffer when computer is idle for a certain amaount of time (default: 15 minutes)

 # Setup
 1. Clone this repo.
 2. Install dependencies: `npm i`